 There are two models for invoking a transcoding service.
 The first is to use an RTP mixer (conference bridge) that negotiates the appropriate media parameters on each individual leg.
 The second is to use third party call control [3], also referred to as 3pcc, to invoke the transcoding service.
 As the conference bridge model is straightforward and standard as is, this document will only describe how it works.
-The following sections of this document describe how to use 3pcc to invoke transcoding services.
+Section 2 describes the conference bridge model and Section 3 describes the 3pcc model.

 All the examples provided in this document use the Session Description Protocol (SDP) [4].
-However, other session description formats can be used with the same call flows, as long as they provide enough functionality.
+However, other session description formats can be used with the same call flows.